 A Lady Awakened

-A Lady Awakened is without a doubt one of the must-read Historical Romance novels!
+A Lady Awakened is, without a doubt, one of the must-read Historical Romance novels!

 To that end, she needs to present an heir.
 Very quickly.
 So she makes a deal with a rake who was sent to the country because of his questionable behavior in London.
 And yes, she pays him.

 The Gentle Art of Fortune Hunting

 It’s about a brother and sister who enter the London season to find good matches and “marry up”.
-It was for me the first time I read about fortune-hunting and it discusses marrying a lord in much more realistic terms than we usually encounter in Historical Romance novels.
+It was for me the first time I read about fortune-hunting, and the book discusses marrying a lord in much more realistic terms than we usually encounter in Historical Romance books.